libxmlplusplus/libxmlplusplus/README.md

 Whenever possible, you should use the official binary packages approved by the supplier of your operating system, such as your Linux distribution.

+## Building the documentation

+The reference documentaion is built with Doxygen.

+The manual is a DocBook 5.0 document.
+These packages are recommended when building the manual (can have other names in other distros):
+ - docbook5-xml (Ubuntu and Debian) or docbook5-schemas (Fedora)
+ - docbook-xsl (Ubuntu and Debian) or docbook-style-xsl (Fedora)

+It may be possible to build without these packages, but it will be slow and error prone.
+The `xmllint` command is told to read files from http://docbook.org.
+The `xsltproc` command is told to read files from http://docbook.sourceforge.net.
+The commands first search for local copies of those files.
+If local copies exist and are installed at expected locations, the commands make no network accesses.

 ## Building on Windows

 See [MSVC-Builds](MSVC_NMake/MSVC-Builds.md)